V4Fire/Core/README.md

 ## Prepare to build and develop

-At first you should install dependencies using `npm`:
+At first, you should install dependencies using `npm`:

 ```bash
 npm ci